ldarren/pojs/README.md

 	return opt.reload
 }
 ```
-return of `Collection.init` is a `Boolean`. if true, Collection will reload from local storage
+return of `Collection.init` is a `Boolean`. if true, Collection will reload it content from local storage

-`Collection.init` can be override by `extend` function
+`Collection.init` can be overriden by `extend` function or `inherit` keyword
 ```javascript
 // in customcollection.js
 const Collection = require('po/collection')